bethmartin/sci-RNA-seq3_pipeline/README.md

 Then the genes are counted.

-That's the end of the main script and then the final step is to do the gene count processing.\
+That's the end of the main script and then the final step is to do the gene count processing.
+(This is CX's version)\
     ***gene_count_processing_sciRNAseq_CX.R***\
         In this script, for each experiment, change the report folder (should be <your experiment folder>/nobackup/output/report) and output folder (this can be the same folder)\
         load R/4.0.0 and then run the genecount processing script with: `Rscript gene_count_processing_sciRNAseq_CX.R`